Watch for Domain Name Expiration notices

-- You will have 30 days (for most domains*) after your registration expires to renew your domain at the standard rate.
+- You'll have 30 days (for most domains*) after your registration expires to renew your domain at the standard rate.

-- After 30 days*, it will still be possible to renew, but you will have to pay an additional fee -- typically $100 (for a .com domain).
+- After 30 days*, it'll still be possible to renew, but you'll have to pay an additional fee -- typically $100 (for a .com domain).
 The amount of the restoration fee is determined by the registry and varies for each domain ending.
 See the Domain ending (TLD) reference article for your domain to learn the amount of the restoration fee.

-- After 60 days*, there is no longer any way to renew, and you will lose your domain.
+- After 60 days*, there's no longer any way to renew.
+In that case, you'll lose your domain.